inas-argumentation/SemCSE/README.md

 ### This is the official code repository for the paper:
-## SemCSE: Semantic Contrastive Sentence Embeddings Using LLM-Generated Summaries For Scientific Abstracts
+## SemCSE: Semantic Contrastive Sentence Embeddings Using LLM-Generated Summaries For Scientific Abstracts ([Link](https://arxiv.org/abs/2507.13105))

+We propose SemCSE, a novel embedding model for scientific abstracts and sentences in general, usable for clustering, retrieval, and many other embedding-related applications.
+The novelty of our approach is the focus on embeddings that accurately reflect the semantics of the paper, which was lacking for many existing approaches that were trained using citation information.

 To use our SemCSE embedding model: